oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 ---
-title: "Building an Internal Company Agent: 5 Things I Got Right and 5 I Would Do Differently"
+title: "Building an Internal Company Agent: 5 Things We Got Right and 5 I Would Do Differently"
 path: /internal-company-agent-lessons/
 date: 2026-08-17
 tags: ["AI", "Agents", "Engineering", "Product"]